MonashBI/banana/README.rst

 Banana
 ======

-Biomedical imAgiNg ANAlysis (Banana): a collection of biomedical imaging analysis workflows implemented in the Arcana_ framework, which can be used to analyse complete study datasets in XNAT, BIDS or plain-directory repositories.
+Biomedical ANAlysis iN Arcana (Banana): a collection of biomedical analysis workflows implemented in the Arcana_ framework, which can be used to analyse study datasets stored in XNAT, BIDS or plain-directory repositories.

 Dependencies
 -----------------